Kyrin Galloway

 Kyrin Galloway made his NBL debut with the New Zealand Breakers at 21 years of age.
 He scored three points in his first game.

-On 14 July 2020, Galloway signed a three-year deal with the New Zealand Breakers, the first season as a developmental player and the next two as a fully contracted player.
+On 14 July 2020, Kyrin Galloway signed a three-year deal with the New Zealand Breakers, with his first season as a developmental player and the next two as a fully contracted player.

-Galloway would appear in 21 games and average 2.8 points, 1.9 rebounds, and 0.2 assists as New Zealand finished with a 5–23 record, the Breakers worst season in their 19-year history.
+Galloway played in 21 games during the season, averaging 2.8 points, 1.9 rebounds, and 0.2 assists as the Breakers finished with a 5-23 record, marking their worst season in the club’s 19-year history.

 ADELAIDE 36ERS